Anabolic steroid: Routes of administration

 There are four common forms in which AAS are administered: oral pills; injectable steroids; creams/gels for topical application; and skin patches.
 Oral administration is the most convenient.
 Testosterone administered by mouth is rapidly absorbed, but it is largely converted to inactive metabolites, and only about one-sixth is available in active form.
 In order to be sufficiently active when given by mouth, testosterone derivatives are alkylated at the 17α position, e.g. methyltestosterone and fluoxymesterone.
 This modification reduces the liver's ability to break down these compounds before they reach the systemic circulation.

 Testosterone can be administered parenterally, but it has more irregular prolonged absorption time and greater activity in muscle in enanthate, undecanoate, or cypionate ester form.
 These derivatives are hydrolyzed to release free testosterone at the site of injection; absorption rate (and thus injection schedule) varies among different esters, but medical injections are normally done anywhere between semi-weekly to once every 12 weeks.
 A more frequent schedule may be desirable in order to maintain a more constant level of hormone in the system.
-Injectable steroids are typically administered into the muscle, not into the vein, to avoid sudden changes in the amount of the drug in the bloodstream.
+Injectable steroids are typically administered into the muscle, not into the vein, to avoid sudden changes in the level of the drug in the bloodstream.
 In addition, because estered testosterone is dissolved in oil, intravenous injection has the potential to cause a dangerous embolism (clot) in the bloodstream.

 Transdermal patches (adhesive patches placed on the skin) may also be used to deliver a steady dose through the skin and into the bloodstream.
 Testosterone-containing creams and gels that are applied daily to the skin are also available, but absorption is inefficient (roughly 10%, varying between individuals) and these treatments tend to be more expensive.
 Individuals who are especially physically active and/or bathe often may not be good candidates, since the medication can be washed off and may take up to six hours to be fully absorbed.
 There is also the risk that an intimate partner or child may come in contact with the application site and inadvertently dose themselves; children and women are highly sensitive to testosterone and can develop unintended masculinization and health effects, even from small doses.
 Injection is the most common method used by individuals administering AAS for non-medical purposes.

 The traditional routes of administration do not have differential effects on the efficacy of the drug.
 Studies indicate that the anabolic properties of AAS are relatively similar despite the differences in pharmacokinetic principles such as first-pass metabolism.
 However, the orally available forms of AAS may cause liver damage in high doses.